ldurback/IndefiniteMultiIntegrals/README.md

 A polynomial is a linear combination of scalars and monomials.
 The rank of a polynomial is the largest rank of any of its component monomials.

-A linear polynomial is a polynomial of rank 1.

 An elementary monomial differential is a product of monomials and dR's.
 The rank of an elementary monomial differential is the number of dR's.

 A polynomial differential is any linear combination of elementary monomial differentials of equal rank.

-The elementary differentials are products of monomials, R^{-1}'s, and dR's.
-The rank of an elementary differential is the number of dR's.

 # Equal and Unequal Contractions